top of page

 Virginia Creeper

-Much like the cross vine, vigorous Virginia Creeper vine is also grown up walls.
-It's the very same technique - growing these fast growing vines on walls and where you can easily see where the branches are heading, greatly reduces maintenance and the chance they will run amok in your garden.
+Much like the cross vine, the vigorous Virginia creeper vine is also grown up walls.
+This technique—growing these fast-growing vines on walls—makes it easier to see where the branches are heading.
+This greatly reduces maintenance and the chance they will run amok in your garden.
 The vine is just leafing out in March.

 For the Love of Oaks